 Many problem-solving approaches involve communicating and knowledge transfer in a natural, informal way.
 This downside is that teams miss out on undocumented, tacit knowledge.
 They spend extra time searching for inaccessible information or “reinventing the wheel” by repeatedly solving commonly asked questions.

 By contrast, intentional and effective knowledge management helps teams quickly access all available information and follow up with internal experts for additional questions.
 Modern knowledge management processes enable employees to ask questions anonymously or contribute their expertise, breaking down silos and creating a living knowledge base.
 The result is that teams across functions, including R&D, sales and help desks, can deliver more value with greater efficiency.

 Learn more about knowledge management, its importance for your organization and how to make it more effective and efficient.

-Knowledge management is the process of capturing, storing, sharing and effectively managing the knowledge and experience of employees to increase the workforce’s overall knowledge.
-Its primary goal is to improve efficiency, productivity and retain critical information within the company.
-By harnessing your most valuable asset, employee expertise and knowledge, you can maximize efficiency and empower employees to improve their decision-making ability.
+Knowledge management is the process of capturing, storing and sharing the knowledge and experience of employees to increase the workforce’s overall knowledge, improve productivity and retain critical information.
+You can maximize efficiency and improve your teams’ decision-making abilities by harnessing your most valuable asset — employee expertise and knowledge.

-When thinking about effective knowledge management, it’s beneficial to explore the different types of knowledge.
-Knowledge can be divided into two main types, tacit and explicit.
-Understanding how to access, manage and strategically distribute these types of knowledge within your organization is a key driver of overall business success.
+Before you can effectively manage knowledge, it’s helpful to understand knowledge as falling into two camps: tacit knowledge and explicit knowledge.
+Understanding how to access, manage and strategically distribute these types of knowledge within your organization is a key driver of business success.

 Why Is Knowledge Management So Important?